CurtinIDS/python-carpentries-website-template/index.md

 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %}
+For some reason, the relative_root_path seems out of scope in this file, so we need to re-assign it here
+{% endcomment %}
+{% include base_path.html %}

+{% comment %}
 For a workshop please delete the following 'div' block of class 'alert alert-danger' and this comment.
 This is just a check to make sure you're paying attention and are editing this document
 Altneratively delete everything include the {% comment %} and {% endcomment %}

 {% endcomment %}

 <div class="alert alert-danger">